-With the North Carolina General Assembly back for its short session, leaders in the UNC System are asking lawmakers to provide hundreds of millions of dollars in enrollment funding.
+With the North Carolina General Assembly back for its short session, leaders in the UNC System are asking lawmakers to provide to provide nearly $159 million in additional funding to support enrollment growth across the system.

 UNC Charlotte Chancellor Sharon Gaber said uncertainty around enrollment funding makes it harder for campuses to add faculty at a time when student demand continues to grow.